dialogic-godot/dialogic/addons/dialogic/Documentation/Content/Events/Custom Events/CreateCustomEvents.md

 # Creating custom events
 ![HeaderImage](./Images/CustomEventsShowOff.PNG)

-While Dialogic offers many useful events out of the box, it can be very useful to create custom events for your project.
+# Introduction
 ### What are Dialogic events?
 Events are visual representation of data.
 Whenever you create one event in your timeline, you are modifying a dictionary with a lot of keys and values.
 Each pair will contain all the information needed to perform an action during the game.

-## 1. Introduction
+### What makes a custom event?
-A custom event is made up of a couple of parts:
+A custom event is made up of a two main parts: the **Event Block** and the **Event Handling Script**.

-**The event block** is the scene that will be shown in the timeline editor.
-It needs to inherit Dialogic's `EventTemplate.tscn` scene (more on that later).
+The **Event Block** is the scene that will be shown in the timeline editor.
+It needs to inherit Dialogic's `EventTemplate.tscn` scene.

 In most cases you will additionally need scenes that have all the setting controls in them.
 These will be the "content" of your event block.
-These scenes will have to extend the `EventPart.gd` script (more on that later too).
+This kind of scenes will have to extend the `EventPart.gd` script.

 Here is a very simple example of an `EventBlock`:
 ![EventBlock](./Images/EventBlock.png)
-It contains two EventParts, a header and a body.
+It contains two **EventParts**, a **header** and a **body**.

-### The event handling script
-... is what contains the logic: what will happen when your event happens in the game?
-This script will need one function the `handle_event()` function that will be called if the event is reached.
+The **Event Handling Script** is what contains the logic and what will happen when your event happens in the game.
+This script will need the `handle_event()` function that will be called if the event is reached.

-### The folder
-All of the files that are used for the event block and when the event is handled should be in one folder.
-This folder needs to be in `res://dialogic/custom-events`, so dialogic can recognize it as a custom event.
+All of the files that are used for creating a custom Event Block and Handling Script should be in this directory: `res://dialogic/custom-events`.
+That way Dialogic can recognize it and show it in your timeline editor.

-## 2. Make your first custom event
+# Making your first custom event
-In this walkthrough I will create a print event that takes an input and prints it into the console.
-You can try to do whatever you want or follow the steps.
+Let's now create a simple event that will print some text to the Output panel in Godot.

 ## 2.1 Create the folder
 First you should create a new folder in `res://dialogic/custom-events` and give it a name that is descriptive and unique.

-I will name mine `PrintEvent`.
+For this print event let's call it `print-event`.

 ## 2.2 The folders content
 Now you should go to `res://addons/dialogic/Example Assets/CustomEvents` and copy all the files from there into your folder.
 We will go through them one at a time.

 ## 2.2.1 The EventBlock (EventBlock.tscn)